 - 1. Question paper should be set strictly according to the syllabus. - 2.
 The language of questions should be straight & simple. - 3.
-In all nine questions should be asked, of which first question of 15 marks (Comprising of 10 short answer type questions covering the whole syllabus) will be compulsory. - 4.
-Of the remaining eight questions, two questions should be asked from each section, of which the candidates are required to attempt one question from each section.
-All questions carry equal marks (15).
+Not more than one question should be based on one topic. - 4.
+The question paper should cover the whole syllabus and questions should be evenly distributed. - 5.
+At least eight questions should be set, out of which the candidates should be required to attempt any five.

-Section-A: Development Economics- Scope and Importance.
+Development Economics- Scope and Importance.
 Economic development and economic growth.
 Indicators and Measurement of Economic Development - GNP as a measure of economic growth.
 New Measures of Welfare - NEW and MEW, PQLI, HDI, Green GNP Criteria for under development.

-Section-B: Obstacles to economic development - Economic and Non-Economic factors of economic growth.
+Obstacles to economic development - Economic and Non Economic factors of economic growth.
 Economic development - meaning, stages of economic development, determinants of economic growth.
 Theories of economic growth.
 Optimal Economic Growth.
 Recent Experiences of developing country economies in transition.

-Section-C: Role of state in economic development.
+Role of state in economic development.
 Development planning.
 Role of agriculture in economic/rural development.
 Agriculture and food supply, resource policies, credit policies, input and product marketing policies, price policies.
 Development issues, poverty, inequality, unemployment and environmental degradation.

-Section-D: Models of Agricultural Development - Induced Innovation Model.
+Models of Agricultural Development - Induced Innovation Model.

 Policy options for sustainable agricultural development.
 Globalization and Agricultural Development.
 The dilemma of free trade- Free trade versus Protectionism.
 Role of protection in Developing Countries.
 WTO - Agreement on Agriculture.